12 Natural Tips for Beautiful Hairs You Probably Didn't Know

 Avery Wanshel Contributor,

-Avery Wanshel is a creative writer, author and social media strategist who has worked for quite a few high profile brands as well as a few startup companies in a career.
+Avery Wanshel is a creative writer, author, and social media strategist who has worked for quite a few high-profile brands and a few startup companies in their career.

 Your Hairs are the mirror of your health.
-Therefore, if the luster and density of the hair are diminishing, it indicates that there is a physical or mental imbalance.
+Therefore, if the luster and density of the hair are diminishing, it indicates a physical or mental imbalance.

-Whether dandruff, split ends, hair loss, brittle hair or lack of shine.
-In any case, it is important to first investigate the causes of the respective hair problem in order to act against it and to heed the appropriate tips.
+Whether dandruff, split ends, hair loss, brittle hair, or lack of shine.
+In any case, it is important first to investigate the causes of the respective hair problem to act against it and to heed the appropriate tips.

-The most common causes of hair ailments include iron deficiency, stress, hormonal imbalances, thyroid disorders, and malnutrition, as well as air pollutants, frequent hair washing, aggressive shampoos, perms, hair dyes, etc.
+The most common causes of hair ailments include iron deficiency, stress, hormonal imbalances, thyroid disorders, malnutrition, air pollutants, frequent hair washing, aggressive shampoos, perms, hair dyes, etc.

-If one suspects one of these causes, she should concentrate on the remedy of the underline cause.
+If one suspects one of these causes, she should concentrate on the remedy of the underlying cause.

-However, the cause of hair problems is not so easy to determine and therefore not so easy to get rid of.
+However, the cause of hair problems is not easy to determine and, therefore, not easy to get rid of.

 For example, regular hair loss occurs many weeks later.
-This means that the possible cause of the hair fall occurred several months ago.
+It means that the possible cause of the hair fall occurred several months ago.

 Hairs are known to go through different phases.
 In the so-called Anagen phase, hair would happily stay on the scalp for a few years, nourished by the hair root.
 At the end of its natural lifetime, it enters the Telogen phase.